Benefits and Debt Guide

 Individual Voluntary Arrangement (IVA)

-An IVA is a formal agreement between you and your creditors to repay your debt through a series of monthly payments based on your income and expenditure.
+An Individual Voluntary Arrangement (IVA) is a formal agreement between you and your creditors to repay your debt through a series of monthly payments based on affordability.

-Unlike DMPs, they are legally binding, which means both you and your creditors will be expected to stick to the terms of the arrangement until it officially comes to an end.
+Unlike DMPs, IVAs are legally binding, which means you'll be protected from your legal action and both you and your creditors will be expected to stick to the terms of the arrangement.

-Generally, as long as you can put a reasonable amount of money towards your debt every month and the creditors to which you owe 75% of your debt agree to the IVA, there is no reason why it shouldn't be approved.
+Generally, as long as you can put a reasonable amount of money towards your debt each month and the creditors to which you owe 75% of your debt agree to the IVA, it should be approved.

 Debt Relief Order (DRO)

-A DRO is a way of dealing with your unaffordable debts and is often considered a simpler and cheaper alternative to bankruptcy.
+A Debt Relief Order (DRO) is a formal debt solution that allows you to deal with your unaffordable debt.
+It's often considered a simpler and cheaper alternative to bankruptcy.

-When you enter a DRO, your debts will be frozen for a set time (usually 12 months) and, as long as your situation doesn't change in this time, any remaining debts will be written off at the end of your arrangement.
+During a DRO, your debts will be frozen for a set time (usually 12 months) and, as long as your situation doesn't change in this time, they will be written off at the end of your arrangement.

 What should I do if I'm in debt due to a benefits overpayment?

-Most benefits payments are calculated based on information you supply to the DWP when you submit your application (e.g. your name, address, monthly income etc.).
+Most benefits payments are calculated based on information you supply to the DWP when you apply (e.g. your name, address, monthly income).

-This may sound like a simple fix, but the DWP is unlikely to stop contacting you for payment until the full amount has been recovered and may even deduct the extra money from your wages or future benefits payments with something called a Direct Earnings Attachment (DEA).
+This might sound like a simple fix but the DWP can be persistent in asking for repayment of the debt.
+They are unlikely to stop contacting you until the full overpayment has been recovered and may even deduct the extra money from your wages or future benefits payments through something called a Direct Earnings Attachment (DEA).

 Where can I get help if I'm on benefits but still struggling financially?